SonarSource/eslint-plugin-sonarjs/README.md

 }
 ```

-- To enable all rules of this plugin, use `@typescript-eslint/parser` as a parser for ESLint ([like we do](https://github.com/SonarSource/eslint-plugin-sonarjs/blob/6e06d59a233e07b28fbbd6398e08b9b0c63b18f9/.eslintrc.js#L4)) and set the [parserOptions.project](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#parseroptionsproject) option.
+- To allow each of the rules to fully perform, use `@typescript-eslint/parser` as a parser for ESLint ([like we do](https://github.com/SonarSource/eslint-plugin-sonarjs/blob/6e06d59a233e07b28fbbd6398e08b9b0c63b18f9/.eslintrc.js#L4)) and set the [parserOptions.project](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#parseroptionsproject) option.
 Thanks to it, type information is available, which is beneficial or even essential for some rules.

 ## Available Configurations

 This plugin provides only a `recommended` configuration.
 Almost all rules are activated in this profile with a few exceptions (check the `disabled` tag in the rules list).
 The `recommended` configuration activates rules with `error` severity.
+We include a `recommended-legacy` configuration to be backward compatible with ESLint v8, with the same rule configuration..

 ## ESLint and Sonar